Curriculum

 The Eagles

-Across 5 campuses, the SPH Sports Teams are commonly referred to as The Eagles.
+Across the 5 campuses, SPH Sports Teams are commonly referred to as The Eagles.